Artforum: History

 In 2003, the Columbia-Bard graduate Tim Griffin became the editor-in-chief of the magazine.
-He sought to bring back a serious-tone and invited academics and cultural theorists who were mostly suspicious of art and the market.
+He sought to bring back a serious tone and invited academics and cultural theorists who were mostly suspicious of art and the market.
 The writers were mostly European male theorists like Slavoj Zizek, Giorgio Agamben, Alain Badiou, Toni Negri, and Jacques Rancière.
 The magazine shed light on a new emergence of digital neo-appropriation artists such as Wade Guyton, Seth Price, and Kelley Walker and eventually featured a cover by artist Danh Vō.

 Michelle Kuo, a PhD candidate at Harvard and respected critic, was announced as the editor-in-chief in 2010 after Tim Griffin resigned to pursue other work.
 The magazine followed a similar, sober tone of under its new leadership with round-table discussions, book and exhibition reviews, and lively hyper-academic discourse.
 In October 2017, publisher Knight Landesman resigned in the wake of allegations of sexual misconduct with nine women including a former employee who filed a lawsuit.
 Artforum initially backed Landesman, saying the allegations were "unfounded" and suggested that lawsuit was "an attempt to exploit a relationship that she herself worked hard to create and maintain."
 The magazine's editor Michelle Kuo resigned at the end of the year in response to the publishers' handling of the allegations.
 Kuo released a statement in Artnews noting, "We need to make the art world a more equitable, just, and safe place for women at all levels.
 And that can only be achieved when organizations and communities are bound by shared trust, honesty, and accountability."
 Artforum staff released a statement condemning the way the publishers had handled the allegations.

 A new era of Artforum emerged under the leadership of David Velasco in January 2018.
 In his first issue, featuring a self-portrait by the born HIV-positive artist Kia LaBeija, Velasco wrote a poignant statement: "The art world is misogynist.
 Art history is misogynist.
 Also racist, classist, transphobic, ableist, homophobic.
 I will not accept this.
 Intersectional feminism is an ethics near and dear to so many on our staff.
 Our writers too.
 This is where we stand.
 There's so much to be done.
 Now, we get to work."
 Art critic Jerry Saltz immediately praised the new direction the magazine had taken, noting, "And just like that, an Artforum that needed to disappear was gone."
-The new editorial direction included writing and photographic essays by Molly Nesbit, philosopher and curator Paul B. Preciado, critic Johanna Fatemen, and artists such as Donald Moffet.
+The new editorial direction included writing and photographic essays by Molly Nesbit, philosopher and curator Paul B. Preciado, critic Johanna Fatemen, and artists such as Donald Moffett.